mr-september/hermes-uplink/README.md

 # 📡 Hermes Uplink

 A near-universal, data-efficient, text-based "thin client" for [Hermes Agent](https://hermes-agent.nousresearch.com/).
-Hermes Uplink lets you keep your powerful desktop as the central hub—where your project files, curated skills, assets, and ML libraries reside—while directing complex workflows from any mobile or laptop browser.
+Hermes Uplink lets you keep your powerful desktop as the central hub—where your project files, curated skills, assets, and ML libraries reside—while directing complex workflows from any mobile or laptop browser (or even some smart fridges if you're into that...).

 Instead of relying on bandwidth-heavy screen sharing or transferring project data to an edge device, Uplink uses a loopback-only proxy behind an HTTPS tunnel.
 Existing sessions remain visible and resumable, while the Hermes API key stays on the host desktop.